 If you favour hip and cozy, visit The Don Restaurant.
 Slide into a booth for breakfast and lunch with Mennonite specialties.
 Strong coffee, umpteen bennies, hashes, Gloms Kuak (it’s fried cheese!), pancakes, burgers, perogies – and more!

 Pick the Red Cherry Cafe for specialty Ethiopian brunch items served on Saturdays and Sundays.
 They have meat, vegetarian and vegan dishes to please your palate.
 While you’re there, make sure to experience the traditional Ethiopian coffee ceremony (hint: call ahead for availability.)

-Memorable atmosphere paired with scratch-made meals make the Palm Lounge brunch a recipe for success.
-This sophisticated but not snobby spot is located inside the 100-year old Fort Garry Hotel.
+Memorable atmosphere paired with scratch-made meals make the Oval Room Brasserie brunch a recipe for success.
+This sophisticated but not snobby spot is located inside the 100-year-old Fort Garry Hotel.
 Did you know they keep bees on the hotel roof?
 Expect to see their honey on the breakfast menu!

 Looking for weekday brunch items on the go?
 Step into Bagelsmith to grab Montreal-style bagels, and a variety of schmears, spreads and butters.
 Breakfast bagels are only served until 11 a.m., but they have an array of sandwiches for the afternoon bagel-hunter.
 Hint: try the smoked butter.